zhuy16/learning_notes/README.md

-This is a page devoted to record the daily learning logs on bioinformatic tools, tips and tricks.
+**This is a page devoted to record the daily updated learning notes on useful learning strategy, tricks and tips of using bioinformatic tools.**

 # Useful Links